-In accordance with S94EC(1) of the EP&A Act, accredited certifiers must impose a condition requiring monetary contributions in accordance with this Development Contributions Plan, which satisfies the following criteria.
+In accordance with 7.21(1) of the EP&A Act, accredited certifiers must impose a condition requiring monetary contributions in accordance with this Development Contributions Plan, which satisfies the following criteria.

-The conditions imposed must be consistent with Council's standard section 94 consent conditions and be strictly in accordance with this Developments Contributions Plan.
-It is the professional responsibility of accredited certifiers to accurately calculate the contribution and to apply the section 94 condition correctly.
+The conditions imposed must be consistent with Council's standard development contributions consent conditions and be strictly in accordance with this Developments Contributions Plan.
+It is the professional responsibility of accredited certifiers to accurately calculate the contribution and to apply the development contributions condition correctly.